Undergraduate Academic Options

 Requirements of the media arts and paralegal studies practica (internships) differ somewhat, since these practica are required.
 Students must register in Paralegal Studies 5900 or Media Arts 5050 during the regular registration period.
 Arrangements for these practica should be made with the media arts or paralegal studies program directors.

-Second Degrees
+Second Undergraduate Degrees

 Business Course Restriction